-- FIFOs can be created in the shell using mkfifo(1) - a FIFO is a special file (i.e. non regular) that exists on the file system - S_ISFIFO() will return true on stat's s_mode field - Iseek will fail and set errno to ESPIPE (the same happen for pipes and sockets) - permission masks can be decided upon creation and/or changed with chmod, as usual (thanks to uniformity) - FIFOs can be used by programs as ordinary files - open, read, write, unlink, etc. - ... as long as seeking is not needed
+- FIFOs can be created in the shell using mkfifo(1) - a FIFO is a special file (i.e. non regular) that exists on the file system - S_ISFIFO() will return true on stat's s_mode field - Iseek will fail and set errno to ESPIPE (the same happen with pipes and sockets) - permission masks can be decided upon creation and/or changed with chmod, as usual (thanks to uniformity) - FIFOs can be used by programs as ordinary files - open, read, write, unlink, etc. - ...as long as seeking is not needed mkfifo (homonymous with the command line utility) allows to do so: